A-Momin/noteshub/nts/notes_aws2.md

     The **REST API** in API Gateway allows developers to create RESTful web services that can interact with a wide range of backend services.
 API Gateway acts as an intermediary between the client and the backend.

     -   **Components**:

         -   **Stages**: Different deployment environments (e.g., dev, test, prod) with unique URLs.
         -   **Resources**: Logical endpoints in your API that represent entities or operations.
         -   **Methods**: HTTP methods (e.g., GET, POST, PUT, DELETE) applied to resources.

-    ##### Terms & Concepts:

-    -   **API**: An API (Application Programming Interface) is a set of rules and protocols that allows different software applications to communicate with each other.
-In the context of AWS API Gateway, an API is a collection of resources and methods that can be accessed through a unique endpoint URL.
-    -   **Endpoint**: An endpoint is a URL that represents the location of an API or a specific resource within an API.
-It typically includes the base URL of the API, the resource path, and any query parameters or request headers that are needed to access the resource.
-    -   **Integration**: An integration is a way to connect an API Gateway method to a back-end service, such as an AWS Lambda function, an Amazon EC2 instance, or a third-party service.
-API Gateway supports multiple types of integrations, such as Lambda, HTTP, and WebSocket.
-    -   **Authorization**: Authorization is the process of controlling access to an API by requiring clients to provide valid credentials, such as an **API key** or an **OAuth token**.
-API Gateway supports several types of authorization, including IAM, Lambda, and custom authorizers.
-    -   **Throttling**: Throttling is the process of limiting the rate at which API clients can make requests to an API.
-API Gateway supports several types of throttling, including **rate limiting** and **burst limiting**, to prevent overloading back-end services or unauthorized access.
-    -   **API proxying**: It's also known as API gateway or API proxy, is a technique used to route requests from clients to backend services through an intermediary server, known as the proxy or gateway.
-It acts as an intermediary between the client and the actual API endpoint, providing various benefits such as security, scalability, and flexibility.
-Here's how API proxying works:

-        -   `Routing`: The API proxy receives requests from clients and forwards them to the appropriate backend service based on predefined routing rules.
-These rules can be configured to direct requests based on paths, headers, or other criteria.
-        -   `Security`: API proxies often implement security measures such as authentication, authorization, and rate limiting to protect backend services from unauthorized access or abuse.
-They can handle tasks like API key management, OAuth integration, and encryption of sensitive data.
-        -   `Monitoring and Analytics`: API proxies typically offer monitoring and analytics capabilities to track the usage and performance of APIs.
-They can collect metrics such as request/response times, error rates, and traffic volume, providing valuable insights for troubleshooting and optimization.
-        -   `Caching`: Proxies may cache responses from backend services to improve performance and reduce latency.
-By caching frequently accessed data, they can serve subsequent requests without hitting the backend, resulting in faster response times and reduced server load.
-        -   `Transformation`: API proxies can perform data transformation and manipulation on requests and responses.
-They may modify headers, transform payloads between different data formats (e.g., JSON to XML), or add/remove elements from the request or response body.
-        -   `Load Balancing`: In cases where multiple backend services are available to handle requests, API proxies can perform load balancing to distribute traffic evenly across the servers.
-This ensures optimal resource utilization and prevents overloading of individual servers.

     -   <details><summary style="font-size:20px;color:#FF1493">Terms and Concepts</summary>